versionone/api-examples/rest/apis-walkthrough.md

 # Walkthrough of Using the VersionOne Lifecycle REST APIs

-This hands-on walkthrough shows you how to perform three types of VersionOne Lifecycle REST API requests:
+This hands-on walkthrough shows you the basics for how to perform three types of VersionOne Lifecycle REST API requests:
+* Querying existing assets
+* Adding new assets
+* Updateng assets
+* Executing operations on assets

+## TODO: finish outlining the concrete steps at a high level
 * Query a Project (Scope) for its `Name` and `Description`
   * Add a Backlog Item that belongs to this Scope (by referencing its Oid Token as "Scope" Relation)
 * Query -- retrieve the `Name`, `Description`, `Estimate`, `Status`, and `Owners` attributes from an existing **Backlog Item** (also called **Story**)
 * Update -- modify the Description an existing Backlog Item
 * Execute Operation -- trigger behavior on an existing Backlog Item to change its status within Lifecycle